jsingh126/VCD-Tenant-Terraform/README.md

 ### Codifying the naming conventions and autoselecting the variables.
 User only has to enter the Customer name and "tenant_type". "tenant_type" is used for two things
 1. Generate the names for ORG, VDC, Edge and ORG network
-2. This "tenant_type" value also maps to   "Provider VDC", "vCenterCenter", network pool, storage profile and cpu speed ( we used two different cpu speed 1000 mhz and 2000 mhz for different tenan_type).
+2. This "tenant_type" value also maps to   "Provider VDC", "vCenterCenter", network pool, storage profile and cpu speed ( we use two different cpu speeds 1000 mhz and 2000 mhz for different tenant_type).
 You can see this mapping in variables.tf.
-You can call this mapping or autoselecting the variables based on a single value.
+You can call this mapping or autoselect the variables based on a single value.

 ````
 ## Names generation locals variables: